Mahghuuuls/combat-inhibited/README.md

 ### Near Boss

-Applies Inhibited while a configured boss is near the player.
+Controls Inhibited while a configured boss is near the player.
 Boss matching is whitelist-based through `bossList`; there is no automatic boss classification.

 It supports the same two behavior modes as Near Enemy: `APPLY_EFFECT` applies Inhibited directly, while `PREVENT_EXPIRING` only refreshes an existing effect near its expiration threshold.